meakub1010/forntend-practice/React/react.md

 Scenario: You want your app to load instantly on slow networks.

 Question: How would you leverage code-splitting, SSR, or PWA features?

+### Why Vite and esbuild is faster than webpack?
+**1. Development Mode:**
+Webpack

+**How it works:**

+- Bundles your entire app before serving.

+- Uses a single build pipeline that processes all files upfront.

+- Requires a full rebuild or large chunk re-compilation on every change.

+**Consequence:**

+- Slow startup time (especially for large apps).

+- Hot Module Replacement (HMR) is slower because changes trigger re-bundling.

+- Vite (uses esbuild for dev)

+**How it works:**

+- Leverages native ES modules (ESM) in the browser.

+- No upfront bundling; serves source files directly.

+- On file change, only the changed module is recompiled, not the entire bundle.

+- Uses esbuild (written in Go) for lightning-fast transpilation.

+**Consequence:**

+Instant server start (even for large projects).

+Near-instant HMR.

+2. Build Tooling:
+Webpack

+Written in JavaScript.

+Transformation and bundling happen in a single-threaded process.

+Heavy on plugin/loader chains, which increases build time.

+esbuild

+Written in Go (compiled, not interpreted).

+Highly optimized and uses parallelism (multi-core).

+Extremely fast at transforming TypeScript/JSX (10-100x faster than JS-based tools).

+Vite

+Uses esbuild for dev and Rollup for production build.

+esbuild handles dev speed.

+Rollup handles tree-shaking & production optimizations.

+3. Caching

+Vite aggressively caches dependencies using esbuild output.

+Dependencies rarely change → Only source files recompiled during HMR.

+Webpack can cache too, but configuration is heavier and slower to warm up.

+4. Output Strategy

+Webpack: Full bundle, monolithic.

+Vite: Uses lazy loading of modules and on-demand compilation during development.

+Why is esbuild itself so fast?

+Written in Go (compiled, not interpreted like JS).

+Uses parallelism for file processing.

+Avoids unnecessary AST transformations compared to Babel/Webpack loaders.

+Optimized for minimal I/O and memory usage.

+### For simple Counter App how Vite and webpack will handle the build process?

+## Concrete Example: Simple Counter App

+**Files:**

+index.jsx → imports App.jsx
+App.jsx → imports Counter.jsx
+Counter.jsx → uses useState

+**With Webpack:**

+- Webpack bundles index.jsx + App.jsx + Counter.jsx into one file (bundle.js) before serving.

+- Browser loads bundle.js.

+- Change Counter.jsx → Webpack rebuilds the relevant bundle and pushes via HMR.

+**With Vite:**

+- Dev server starts instantly.

+- Browser requests /index.jsx → Vite transpiles and serves.

+- Browser requests /App.jsx → served on-demand.

+- Browser requests /Counter.jsx → served on-demand.

+- Change Counter.jsx → only that file is transpiled and re-sent.